noryev/leto-gateway/readme.md

-# Leto.gg[A caching layer built built for the leto metrics engine]
+# Leto.gg

-> The IPFS edge gateway for Leto is not "another gateway", but a caching layer for small sized objects, that sits on top of existing IPFS public gateways for anonymous metrics via http gateway requests.
+> A caching layer built built for the leto metrics engine

 This repo was originally written by the team at NFT.Storage.
 Big thanks to them for making this project possible!